UK to deploy 20,000 troops alongside Nato allies in major show of strength

 “Today our adversaries are busily rebuilding their barriers.
 Old enemies are reanimated.
 Battle lines are being redrawn.
 The tanks are literally on Ukraine’s lawn.
 And the foundations of the world order are being shaken to their core.
 We stand at a crossroads.

-Nato’s military chief, the US Navy Admiral Rob Bauer, said recently: “A new era of collective defense is upon us and we need to be prepared to act”.
+Nato’s military chief, the US Navy Admiral Rob Bauer, said recently: “A new era of collective defence is upon us and we need to be prepared to act”.

 Join our commenting forum